 In late 2010, Stone Research Foundation initiated the Thin Shell Graft Study to develop a biologically active, intact cartilage alternative to prosthetic knee replacement to treat advanced osteoarthritis.
-Articular cartilage thin shell grafting holds the promise of using donor cartilage tissue loaded with patient stem cells to replace extensively or totally destroyed articular cartilage surface.
+Articular cartilage thin shell grafting holds the promise of using donor cartilage tissue loaded with patient's native repair cells to replace extensively or totally destroyed articular cartilage surfaces.

 The first phase evaluated the in vitro viability of a combination of thin shell grafts and various mixed cell populations.
 In 2011, this phase was completed.
 Optimized concentration, time and pressure conditions lead to viable cell loading of intact cartilage grafts.
 This re-loading of “dead” articular cartilage paves the way toward a complete biological resurfacing if, with animal implantation, the re-loaded grafts remain viable.